esride-nik/ExB-workshop/README.md

 Additionally, in ExB 1.12, the TypeScript definition file is missing.
 [Download from here](https://github.com/Esri/jsapi-resources/tree/main/typescript/archive), place in ``client/types`` and rename to ``arcgis-js-api.d.ts``.

+* In the file ``client/tsconfig.json``, include the folder name of the repository in the include array.
+Or remove / comment out the include array completely from the file.
+* Restart Watcher (call ``npm start`` in the client folder)

 ### Using imports in Jest